Transition to the Magpie Room

 At approximately 11.30am the children prepare for lunch.
 After lunch is rest time.
 After rest time an indoor afternoon program is set up and children have the opportunity to explore in new and familiar activities.
 Large group time (songs, drama, stories, dance) may also occur during this time frame.
 At 3.00pm afternoon tea is served and children then have a play in the main garden.
 The day concludes with family grouping until close.

 Things to note:

-- Communication Pockets are located on the right hand side wall as you enter the room
+- Communication Pockets are located on door in the middle room - main entrance

 - Artwork is kept alphabetically in a box and each child has their own file.
-The box is clearly labelled and can be found on the lockers.
+The box is clearly labelled and can be found on top of the lockers.